 Just as a networking session has to be facilitated in order to be fruitful (“Go have a cup of coffee and network” is not the recipe for networking!), soulworking needs to be as well.
-Put cards with questions to reflect upon on the tables and ask the delegates who use the chill zone/soulworking lounge to think about these questions – the same questions you would use at the networking lounge.
-That way you emphasize the point of both the networking and the soulworking lounges: The purpose is the same, it is just the road that leads there that is different!
+Put cards with questions to reflect upon on the tables and ask the delegates who use the chill zone/soulworking zone to think about these questions – the same questions you would use at the networking lounge.
+That way you emphasize the point of both the networking and the soulworking: The purpose is the same, it is just the road that leads there that is different!

-How to make a soulworking lounge
+How to make a soulworking zone

 You could also use the decoration of the room to facilitate the silence.
-If you make sure that the chairs, sofas etc. in the lounge do not face each other, you stress the purpose of the room not being a place for conversation.
+If you make sure that the chairs, sofas etc. in the zone do not face each other, you stress the purpose of the room not being a place for conversation.